rick79/AoC2024/README.md

 Found something weird, if I used CartesianIndex in a vector comprehension the runtime went up from 120 ms to to about 2 s.

  ## Day 21:
+Really fun problem, but didn't learn anything new =[

  ## Day 22:

  ## Day 23: